AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

-# <b>Predicting the House Sale Prices in Ames, Iowa using a Regression Model
+# <b>Predicting House Sale Prices in Ames, Iowa using a Regression Model

 ## Table of Contents